f5devcentral/xchaazdemoguide/README.md

 ![Dashboard](assets/dash.png)

-Here we will drill into the cluster pods: their nodes, statuses, virtual sites they are referenced to and more.
+Here we will drill down into the cluster pods: their nodes, statuses, virtual sites they are referenced to, and more.

 ![NGINX Pods](assets/nginxpods.png)

 ### Creating HTTP Load Balancer

-To access our NGINX module that pulls the data from PostgreSQL we need an HTTP Load Balancer.
-This load balancer needs to be advertised on the internet so that it can be accessed from out of the vK8s cluster.
+To access our NGINX module that pulls the data from PostgreSQL, we need an HTTP Load Balancer.
+This load balancer needs to be advertised on the internet so that it can be accessed from outside of the vK8s cluster.
 Let's move on and create an HTTP Load Balancer.

 Navigate to **Load Balancers** and select the **HTTP Load Balancers** option.
 Then click the **Add HTTP Load Balancer** button to open the creation form.